sibblegp/b2blaze/README.md

 from b2blaze import B2
 b2 = B2()
 ```
 The B2 object is how you access b2blaze's functionality.
-You can optionally pass in "key_id" and "application_key" as named arguments but you should probably set them as environment variable as described above.
+You can optionally pass in "key_id" and "application_key" as arguments but you should probably set them as environment variable as described above.

 ## Buckets